illinois-cs241/illinois-cs241.github.io/_docs/networking_nightmare.md

 ## Specifics: Examples

 In all four examples, the first line represents how we call the client in the command line, followed by the client's request to the server, and finally followed by the server's response.
+Notice how we **always** send all `sizeof(size_t)` bytes as hex.

 - GET